 STARTS celebrates its 5th anniversary with the exhibition NEAR+FUTURES+QUASI+WORLDS in Berlin, from July 2 to 26, 2020!

-The expo will be opened during the "Empathic Ai - Art creates Industry" symposium, organised in collaboration with the Kreative Bund of Germany.
+The expo has been opened during the "Empathic Ai - Art creates Industry" symposium, organised in collaboration with the Kreative Bund of Germany.

 STARTS -Science +Technology +Arts -is about thinking out-of-the-box and building bridges between these three fields.